 Back in 2019, Keith took part in Underscore’s UFirst accelerator for first-time Boston founders.
 Keith started BusRight from the Underscore office, incubating in our space in Boston’s Old City Hall.
 The entire Underscore team quickly noticed Keith’s strong vision, work ethic, and ability to build relationships.
-He demonstrated a level of professionalism far beyond his years, and members of the Core community were also taking note.
+He demonstrated a level of professionalism far beyond his years, and members of the Core Community were also taking note.

 Keith is a founder we are proud to back, as his excitement for BusRight stems from a simple observation and has developed into a passion for company building.

-Years ago, Keith noticed the inefficiencies of school busses that frequently stopped where no one got on or off the bus.
+Years ago, Keith noticed the inefficiencies of school buses that frequently stopped where no one got on or off the bus.
 Many of us have been there before, stuck behind a bus – usually running late – and growing increasingly impatient as nobody gets on or off.
-Well, Keith didn’t get impatient, he got curious.
+Well, Keith didn’t get impatient; he got curious.
 That curiosity led him to identify a pain point, interview transportation leaders, and design a solution for which his eventual customers validated the need.

 Keith is a prodigious mix of creative and data-driven.
-He’s truly customer-focused, which we know will be a key reason why BusRight succeeds in the long run.
+He’s truly customer-focused, which we know will be a key reason BusRight succeeds in the long run.